yeah/uberspacify/README.md

     $ bundle exec cap deploy:setup
     $ bundle exec cap deploy:migrations

+(Be sure to have your public key set up on your Uberspace account already.)

 This will do a whole lot of things, so don't get nervous, it takes some time.
 After Capistrano is done, **please wait some more**.
 When Passenger starts for the first time, it will actually compile an nginx server.
 Don't worry though, subsequent starts will be fast.

 Now, **after some time**, your app should be available on your Uberspace URI.